composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

+---
+hide:
+  #- navigation
+  - toc
+---

 A goal of `pynb-dag-runner` is to make it easy to deploy data/ml pipelines with no (or with minimal) cloud infrastructure.

-Currently there is one live demo pipeline that illustrates how `pynb-dag-runner` works in practice.
+Currently there is one live demo pipeline `mnist-digits-demo-pipeline` illustrating this in practice.

 ## `mnist-digits-demo-pipeline`